SuriyaG09/Wikipedia-Word-Frequency-Analysis/README.md

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)

-This Python script fetches the content of the Wikipedia page about "apple," analyzes the text, and provides a word frequency analysis.
+This Python script fetches the content of the Wikipedia page about "Narendra Modi," analyzes the text, and provides a word frequency analysis.
 It's a simple example of web scraping and text analysis using libraries like `urllib`, `BeautifulSoup`, and `nltk`.

 ## Table of Contents